 When we were kids, remembering things seemed to so easy and effortless.
 We could remember and recall long lists, facts, numbers, names, learn new languages almost overnight, and it all just seemed so effortless and simple that we didn’t even think twice about the process of remembering or learning.
-However, as we’ve grown older — and hopefully wiser — our memory has probably come under question at times.
+However, as we’ve grown older — and hopefully wiser — our memory has probably come to question at times.
 It could be because we are constantly bombarded with so much more information today than ever before.
 Or it could simply be that we have been so far removed from the “academic learning game” that our brains have just become lazy and fail to take the necessary critical steps that would allow it to easily and effectively organize, process and recall information with precision and speed.

 The good news is that no matter what your age or level of academic experience, you too can dramatically improve your memory by following some sound, tried and simple guidelines.

-These keys to improving your memory involve simple processes, strategies, exercises and nutritional guidelines that will keep your brain fresh, active and at peak condition.
+These keys to improving your memory involve simple processes, strategies, exercises and nutritional guidelines that will keep your brain fresh, active and in peak condition.
 Learn them, apply them and incorporate them into your daily experience, and you too will benefit from a vastly improved memory.

 If we were for a moment to step into the mind of an individual who has an outstanding memory…